 The Bontrager Troslo inForm short comes in the most sizes and is excellent quality.
 It’s Lycra down the centre but you get mesh panels either side and in the bib area.
 Breathability is very good and it feels snug without being restrictive.
 Bontrager’s BioDynamic chamois is not overly thick but it still has good support and never felt clammy.
 The wide compression leg grippers are some of the best – they’re just as secure as silicone but they don’t rub or pull on leg hair.
 There’s a ton of storage at the back with three large elasticated pockets and yes, either of them can take a standard water bottle.
 Lower down there are two knee pockets but they’re too bit short and they don’t feature any elastic, so anything thing we put in them usually fell out.
 Comfortable, great and available in the most sizes, what stops it getting a prefect score is the saggy side pockets.

-Specialized Mountain Liner Bib Shorts w/ SWAT
+2. Specialized Mountain Bib Liner

 Specialized made the first storage shorts as part of its SWAT (Storage Water Air Tools) range.
 It was originally included with a baggy short but the Mountain Liner is now available separately.
 Specialized has made a couple of changes since the last time we tested it.
 There are still three lumbar pockets but these are almost a third deeper.
 The centre pocket has looser opening, so is designed to take a water bottle, but you actually can fit a bottle in either side pocket.
 There are additional pouches on each thigh and on the old short these were split into two.
 They’re now single pockets that are also deeper and we found we could get a bottle in either of them too.
 The body of the short is a lightweight breathable mesh with elasticated band rather than silicone gripper on the legs.
 The short features a shaped Body Geometry Mountain chamois, with tons of padding over the sit bones.
 Loads of storage, super stable and great value.

-The best mountain bike shorts:
+What to look for in the best mountain bike shorts: